.png)

 Use Primer to optimize authorization rates and maximize revenue

-Maximizing revenue depends on achieving high payment authorization rates, and Primer is built to help you do just that.
+Primer is built to help you do just that.
 By leveraging smart routing, automated fallbacks, network tokenization, and adaptive 3DS, Primer simplifies the otherwise complex process of optimizing payments.
+Instead of managing disconnected tools and processor relationships manually, you gain a unified layer that continuously improves approval performance.